Plan your annual leave smarter, not harder.

 Short Breaks (3–4 days)

-Perfect for: New Year, Good Friday, Labour Day, National Day, Deepavali, Christmas
+Best for New Year, Hari Raya Puasa, Good Friday, Labour Day, National Day, Deepavali and Christmas.
+Quick, low-leave, high-reward:

-- Bangkok: Street food, temples, and shopping galore
+- Bangkok: Street food, temples, rooftop bars and shopping that never runs out.

 Medium Breaks (6 days)

-Perfect for: Chinese New Year, Hari Raya Haji + Vesak Day combination
+Best for Chinese New Year and the Hari Raya Haji + Vesak Day stretch:

-- Bali: Perfect for a 6-day unwind, from beaches to rice terraces
+- Bali: A proper 6-day unwind, from Uluwatu beaches to Ubud’s rice terraces.

-- Japan: Tokyo, Osaka, or Kyoto for a mix of modern vibes and cultural sights
+- Japan: Tokyo, Osaka or Kyoto for the usual mix of neon, temples and convenience-store snacks.

-- Vietnam: Hanoi, Ho Chi Minh City, or Hoi An for history, food, and charm
+- Vietnam: Hanoi, Ho Chi Minh City or Hoi An for history, coffee and very good, cheap food.

-- South Korea: Seoul offers shopping, street food, and K-culture experiences
+- South Korea: Seoul for shopping, street food and K-everything.

 Budget Travel Tips